deadbaed/blog/content/2019-02-24-thinkpad-custom-boot-logo/index.md

-title = "how to put a custom boot logo on a thinkpad" date = 2019-02-24T00:00:00-00[UTC] uuid = "abfe3758-2c22-49d3-921e-ead9265a7ed1"
+title = "how to put a custom boot logo on a thinkpad" date = 2019-02-24T00:00:00-00[UTC] uuid = "abfe3758-2c22-49d3-921e-ead9265a7ed1" description = "Customization since startup for your ThinkPad!"
 +++

 ## disclaimer